NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Ethereum/README.md

 - **ERC-725** supports Self-Soverign Identity could describe a human, a group or organisation, machine, real-world objects.
 These are simply a proxy smart contract controlled by multiple keys and smart contracts.
 The advantage is the user manages their own identity.
 - **ERC-735** is a associated standard for ERC-725 which allows to add or remove claim about an ERC-725 identity.
+- **ERC-1056** is a lightweight DID-compliant Identity standard which use Ethereum address as the DID.

 ## Oracles